Answers to all those burning questions about the pub and hiring the venue.

 We send out a monthly mail to over 1000 registered members of the website as well as our Facebook page and Twitter followers billboard posters and listings to local papers.

-We also produce a free in-house gig guide that is distributed to over 200 locations around the city so as much info about the bands as possible please.
+We also produce a free in-house gig guide that is distributed to several locations around the city so as much info about the bands as possible please.

 Prices vary depending on what night you need and if you need a sound tec or not.

 We charge a hire fee on a scale depending on the day of the week with a Technician paid separately if required (though if you do need a sound technician we require them to be someone who is on our approved list).

 Rates for local promoters start at £120 Sun-Thu, £150 Fri, Sat +VAT and PRS fees if applicable.
 CLICK HERE for the current PRS fees.

 The fee includes use of the venue, green room, ticket office, the use of our house PA and lighting and one of our trained sound technicians.
 If you require someone for the door, merch etc this can be arranged if given ample notice and for an additional charge See ‘BOX OFFICE’ and ‘SELLING MERCH’.

 If you need a sound technician earlier than usual (before 5pm) then a fee of £15 an hour extra will be charged.